betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsCseSwRefactoring.md

 <!--body start--->
-[Software refactoring](https://en.wikipedia.org/wiki/Code_refactoring) is the process of restructuring source code to achieve improvements in various [*non-functional*](https://en.wikipedia.org/wiki/Non-functional_requirement) or *quality* attributes of the software such as maintainability, readability, complexity and extensibility to name a few.
+[Software refactoring](https://en.wikipedia.org/wiki/Code_refactoring) is the process of restructuring source code to achieve improvements in various [*non-functional*](https://en.wikipedia.org/wiki/Non-functional_requirement) or *quality* attributes of the software such as maintainability, readability, complexity, and extensibility to name a few.
 In particular, refactoring does not change any of the software product's external functionality.
 Refactoring is a way of improving developer productivity.